knegusen/generator-wallaby-webpack-react/README.md

 ```$ npm install -g generator-wallaby-webpack-react```

-Make a new director, and cd into it
+Make a new director, and cd into it:

 ```$ mkdir name-of-your-app && cd $_```

-Run yo wallaby-webpack-react
+Run yo wallaby-webpack-react:

 ```$ yo wallaby-webpack-react```